Hacienda Carmona

 The Antigua valley is bounded by three volcanoes – Hunahpú (also called Agua in Spanish), Chi Q’aq’ (also called Fuego) and Acatenango.
 Of the three, Chi Q’aq’ is the only one still active.
 On many visits, we have been in town at times the volcano has erupted, adding some chaos to the harvest (in the short term, the ash can stick to the leaves of coffee trees nearby and prevent the trees from photosynthesising), but ultimately providing mineral-rich ash for Antigua’s soil.
 This volcanic matter helps the soil retain its moisture, offsetting the region’s lower rainfall.

-The region surrounding Antigua Guatemala is the traditional land of the Kaqchikel people, who were once one of Guatemala’s largest Mayan kingdoms.
+The region surrounding Antigua Guatemala is the traditional land of the Kaqchikel people, who were one of Guatemala’s largest Mayan kingdoms.
 Their ancient capital, Iximché, is located some 50km from the Antigua valley, and was considered one of the country’s most important cities before the Spanish invasion of Guatemala.
 The Kaqchikel are remarkable historians, and their oral and written traditions (compiled in The Annals of the Kaqchikel) have been an important resource in preserving the cultural heritage of many of Guatemala’s indigenous communities.

 HOW THIS COFFEE WAS PROCESSED

-At the mill, the fruit is pulped and fermented overnight in tiled tanks.
-The beans are then washed to remove any remaining pulp and carefully dried on the patio.
-Once dry, the coffee is rested in parchment until it is ready for export.
-It is then milled at Hacienda Carmona’s small dry mill which is located on the farm.
+Coffee was then prepped at Hacienda Carmona’s small dry mill, which is located on the farm.
 The management of this meticulously run mill is overseen by a talented team who carefully monitor every stage of milling to ensure high-quality expectations are met.
 Throughout the process, Ricardo also ensures that all organic by-products are recycled and reused.